wendydevel/animgif/README.md

     - See below for usage

 ## Usage of animgif
 animgif is a Linux shell script, which makes use of ffmpeg and ImageMagick.
 You need to have those packages installed if you want to use animgif.
-Find the animgif script in the source of this project.
+Find the animgif script [here](animgif.sh).

 animgif takes three argument
 1. The input file - This is the video clip rendered by kdenlive